EvilSlesh/ax3000t/README.md

 - Flash 128MB
 - RAM 256MB

 - Note: On Xiaomi AX3000T, factory partitioning results in an overlay size of ~60 MB, compared to ~90 MB available on similar routers.
-The script is optimized to work with limited storage scape.
+The script is optimized to work with limited storage space.

 ## Installation
 ### Run from ssh